Are you suffering from a Calf Muscle Strain?

 The Gastrocnemius and Soleus form to make the Achilles Tendon, there is a separate piece on this here.

-Calf strains often occur when exercising e.g. running, hill walking etc. In a lot of cases, there is an increase in activity or a new activity in the weeks or days leading up to the calf muscle strain.
-Symptoms of a calf muscle strain include a ‘popping’ or’tearing’ sensation, pain, swelling, bruising or pain on moving.
-There are different types of muscle strains varying from minor to a complete rupture.
+Calf strains often occur when exercising e.g. running, hill walking etc. In a lot of cases, there is an increase in activity or new activity in the weeks or days leading up to the calf muscle strain.
+Symptoms of a calf muscle strain include a ‘popping’ or ‘tearing’ sensation, pain, swelling, bruising or pain on moving.
+There are different types of muscle strains varying from minor to complete rupture.

 A thorough History and Physical Examination by your Chartered Physiotherapist will determine the likelihood of a calf muscle strain.
 If the examination shows an obvious muscle strain then a series of exercises and advice will be prescribed.

-It is rare that a calf muscle strain will require a MRI scan or a surgical procedure.
+It is rare that a calf muscle strain will require an MRI scan or a surgical procedure.
 A conservative approach with careful management of load will suffice.

 MyPhysio’s thoughts on Calf Muscle Strain